Get the latest from TODAY

 If you want to go all-out, Sun Zero also sells indoor/outdoor woven window curtains that are UV blocking with UPF 50 and fade-resistant.

-For home theaters, their theater-grade extreme blackout curtains have a 4.5 star review on Walmart.
+For home theaters, these theater-grade extreme blackout curtains have a 4.5 star review on Walmart.

-Sun Zero Baxter Home Theater Grade Extreme Blackout Curtain, $40, Walmart
+Sun Zero Baxter Home Theater Grade Extreme Blackout Curtain, $33+, Amazon

-For more blackout curtains, check out our round-up of the best blackout curtains to help you sleep better this summer.
+For more blackout curtains, check out our roundup of the best blackout curtains to help you sleep better this fall.